Conor247/TaskMananger/README.md

 ``
 GET /get/task/{id}
 ``
-* Used to retrieve a mono (single) Task and its Sub Tasks by id.
+* Retrieve a mono (single) Task and its Sub Tasks by id.

 ``
 GET /get/task/all
 ``
-* Used to retrieve a flux (multiple) of all Tasks and their Sub Tasks.
+* Retrieve a flux (multiple) of all Tasks and their Sub Tasks.

 ``
 PUT /update/task/{id}
 ``
-* Used to update a single task by passing its id as a parameter.
+* Update a single task by passing its id as a parameter.

 * This also requires a JSON request body payload.